Letters of a Gold Rush Pioneer

 Horace returned to his home state rather abruptly after spending about 20 months in California.
-We know he did find some gold, and apparently worked very hard for it.
-He paid his old debts , reimbursed Charlie for the postage on all the books and newspapers he had shipped to California, and even sent a few samples of gold to his friends.
-He never revealed, in the existing letters, if he achieved the "yellow pocket" he had hoped for.
+We know he did find some gold and apparently worked very hard for it.
+He paid his old debts, reimbursed Charlie for the postage on all the books and newspapers that were shipped to California and even sent a few small samples of gold to his friends.
+He never revealed in the existing letters if he achieved the "yellow pocket" he had hoped for.

-We don't know why Horace suddenly left school, though he gives some reasons for us to consider.
-We don't know why he came back sooner than he had expected, though he had abolitionist leanings and perhaps felt he should be ready to join the Union cause.
+We don't know why Horace suddenly left school on the east coast though he gives some reasons for us to consider.
+We don't know why he came back to Massachusetts sooner than he had planned, though he had abolitionist leanings and perhaps felt he should be ready to join the Union cause.

-We know some things Horace Snow's later life.
+We know some things about Horace Snow's later life.
 We know he served in the Union Army during the Civil war.
-In Kentucky he was commission as a First Lieutenant in the 45th Infantry .
-After the war he married Margaret Fox Butcher and came back to Northern California where he owned a general store.
+In Kentucky he was commissioned as a First Lieutenant in the 45th Infantry .
+After the war he married Margaret Fox Butcher and returned to Northern California where he owned a general store.
 He was a successful businessman.